cblemaster/JwtAuth/README.md

 ## Database overview
  - There is a script to create the SQL server database (\JwtAuth\Database\JwtAuth-Create-Db-Script.sql)
- - This script also inserts some sample roles into the database
- - There are three (3) database tables
+ - There is one (1) database table
-	- User: username and encrypted password
-	- Profile: one-to-one association with User; name and other info not related to authentication (I think from a security perspective it makes sense to keep User and Profile data separate.
-Then again, if they are related by FK...is that any different than having them in the same table...?)
-	- Role: many-to-many association with User; roles that can be used in authorization schemes
+	- User: username and encrypted password, first name, last name, email, phone, roles that can be used in authorization schemes

 ## Database rules
  - Values for these fields are required and have a maximum length:
 	- User.Username (50)
-	- Profile.FirstName (255)
+	- User.FirstName (255)
-	- Profile.LastName (255)
+	- User.LastName (255)
-	- Profile.Email (255)
+	- User.Email (255)
-	- Profile.Phone (10)
+	- User.Phone (10)
-	- Role.Rolename(50)
  - Values for these fields must be unique:
 	- User.Username
-	- Profile.Email
-	- Profile.Phone
+	- User.Email
-	- Role.Rolename
+	- User.Phone

 ## Business rules
  - Plain text passwords are not persisted to the database, but plain text passwords entered by a user have a maximum length of 50 characters